Health Benefits of Infrared Saunas

-The bulk of the research is coming out of Japan.
+The bulk of the research on the health benefits of infrared saunas is coming out of Japan.
 It turns out that controlled hyperthermia (raising the temperature of the body) through FIR Sauna therapy helps all of the body’s tissues to get activated and function better*.

 FIR Saunas Have Been Known to Help With Many Health Situations, Including the Following*:

 **To understand how FIR-Saunas benefit athletes, see the sections on Collagen Tissue Extensibility, Exercise, Flexibility, Injury and Muscle Sprain/Strain below.

 Three or four infrared treatments may open pores that have not been functioning in years, forcing out cosmetics which were clogging the pores and loosening dead outer skin.
 The sauna is thus a boon to teenage skin, clearing acne and blackheads.

 This condition is marked by over-activity and/or strenuous exercising.
 FIR sauna therapy leads to disappearance of hyperactivity and progressive recovery.1

 Thermal therapy is a successful treatment method for serious peripheral artery disease.2